 Student loans have been increasingly common in young households.
 In 1989, one of every six had student loans.
 In 2001, the number was nearly one of four.
-And by 2010, the number of households with student loans was more than one of three.
+And as of August 2019, over a third of adults under the age of 30 are dealing with student loans.
 Among consumer debt, only mortgages exceed the amount of student loan debt.

 In today's economy where stagnant wages and zooming tuition costs are causing student loan debt to skyrocket, the mental health stresses brought on by student loan debt — often amplified by credit card and car loan debt — are more powerful than ever.